After 30+ years of life, I finally get why London is ICONIC.

 Many hotels, restaurants, and tea rooms offer traditional afternoon tea service, complete with elegant table settings, fine china, and attentive service.

-In addition to the finger foods being super cute and delicious, it’s also a great way to take a break from sightseeing or shopping and to unwind for an hour or two.
+In addition to the finger foods being super cute and delicious, it’s also a great way to take a break from sightseeing and just sit/unwind for an hour or two.

 Some quintessential places to enjoy afternoon tea in London include The Ritz, Claridge’s, Fortnum & Mason, and The Savoy.